 Many women report a disturbed sleep pattern around ovulation and menstruation as hormones fluctuate.
 A study by the Sleep Foundation found that 30% of women reported disturbed sleep during menstruation and 23% in the week before menstruation.
 Along with lack of sleep, physical symptoms of headaches, depression, tender breasts, cramps, and nausea were felt by many.
-2 in 10 felt this lack of sleep impacted their daily activities and half of the participants reported feeling moody, angry or sad from a bad night’s sleep.
+Two in 10 felt this lack of sleep impacted their daily activities and half of the participants reported feeling moody, angry or sad from a bad night’s sleep.

-What is a Healthy Sleep Schedule?
+What Is a Healthy Sleep Schedule?

 A healthy sleep schedule consists of;

 - Going to bed at roughly the same time every night